BitPoet/TemplateParent/README.md

 Beta - Proof-of-Concept, use at your own risk (though this shouldn't be too high as the module saves all settings in its own database table)

+## Compatibility

+Tested with ProcessWire 2.7 and 3.x, though it should also work on older versions.
+If it works for you on 2.5 or 2.6, please let me know.

 ## Usage

 - Download ZIP file and extract it under site/modules in your ProcessWire installation